 Anthony Burgess’s second commission from Michael Langham, the artistic director of the Tyrone Guthrie Theater in Minneapolis, was an adaptation of Oedipus the King by Sophocles.
 He had recently completed the novel MF, whose incest theme also reflected Burgess’s interest in Freud and Oedipus.
 He had little knowledge of Greek and a hazy knowledge of ancient […]

-Our short blog series Anthony Burgess and the Theatre opens the curtain on Burgess and his relation to the theatrical world.
-There will be a new post every Friday as we look forward to the publication of Salamander Street’s Chatsky & Miser!
+Our blog series Anthony Burgess and the Theatre opens the curtain on Burgess and the theatrical world, as we look forward to the publication of Salamander Street’s Chatsky & Miser!
 Miser!, a volume of two plays translated by Anthony Burgess.
-This series deliberately […]
+You can also visit our online exhibition A Clockwork Orange on Stage.
+Anthony Burgess and […]